 Squeeze-out Provisions.
-When a takeover offer is made and accepted by holders of 90% of the shares to whom the offer relates is made within four months, the offeror may, within a two-month period, require the holders of the remaining shares to transfer such shares on the terms of the offer.
-An objection can be made to the Grand Court of the Cayman Islands but this is unlikely to succeed unless there is evidence of fraud, bad faith, collusion or inequitable treatment of the shareholders.
+When a takeover offer is made and accepted by the holders of at least 90% of the shares affected within four months of the offer being made, the offeror may, within a two-month period following the expiration of such four-month period, require the holders of the remaining shares to transfer their shares on the terms of the offer.
+An objection can be made to the Grand Court of the Cayman Islands within one month of the requisite compulsory acquisition notice being given but this is unlikely to succeed unless there is a breach of the Companies Act or fraud or dishonesty.